JillAClark/geoserver/doc/en/user/source/services/wfs/reference.rst

       request=GetFeature&
       typeName=namespace:featuretype

-This syntax should be familiar from previous examples.
-The only difference is the ``request=GetFeature.``
+This syntax is similar to previous examples, with the only difference being the inclusion of the ``request=GetFeature`` element.

 Executing this command will return the geometries for all features in given a feature type, potentially a large amount of data, so using GetFeature is this manner is not recommended.
 However, to limit the output you can restrict the GetFeature request to a single feature by including an additional parameter, ``featureID`` and providing the ID of a specific feature.
 In this case, the GET request would be: